hyperion-project/hyperion.ng/docs/docs/en/json/README.md

 </ImageWrap>

 ::: tip
-If you get a "No Authorization" message back, you need to create an [Authorization Token](/en/json/Authorization.md#token-system)
+If you get a "No Authorization" response, you need to create an [Authorization Token](/en/json/Authorization.md#token-system)
 :::

 ::: warning HTTP/S Restrictions